 Ketogenic Diet: Beginner’s Guide to Keto and Weight Loss

-Understanding the Keto Diet So You Can Succeed With Your Weight Loss Journey
+Understanding the Keto Diet So You Can Succeed With Your Weight Loss Transformation

 The ketogenic diet is a low carb, moderate protein, and high fat diet which puts the body into a metabolic state known as ketosis.

-When you're body is in a state of ketosis, the liver produced ketones which become the main energy source for the body.
+When your body is in a state of ketosis, the liver produces ketones which become the main energy source for the body.

 The ketogenic diet is also referred to as keto (key-toe) diet, low carb diet, and low carb high fat (LCHF).